ryanwith/melchi/readme.md

 ## Overview  📚

-Melchi is a data synchronization tool that streamlines the process of replicating data from Snowflake to DuckDB in near real-time.
-It eliminates the need to build and manage custom ETL pipelines, saving time and resources for data teams.
+Melchi is a Snowflake to DuckDB replication tool that handles both initial data ingestion and continuous updates through CDC (Change Data Capture).
+It gives you a local, synchronized copy of your Snowflake data without the overhead of managing complex ETL processes.

 Here's how Melchi works: